Presbyopia Treatment Edison

 Presbyopia Symptoms and Causes

-As you develop presbyopia, you may experience blurred near vision when reading, sewing or working at the computer.
+As you develop presbyopia, you may experience blurred near vision when reading, sewing, or working at the computer.
 You may also notice more eyestrain or headaches.
-It is common to begin holding books, magazines, newspapers, menus and other reading materials at closer to your eyes in order to focus properly.
+It is common to begin holding books, magazines, newspapers, menus, and other reading materials closer to your eyes to focus properly.
 Even if you are nearsighted, you will notice your near vision blurs when wearing your usual eyeglasses or contact lenses to correct distance vision.